dilipsundarraj1/Java-Course-Training/java-oops/README.md

 -   The interface in java is a mechanism to achieve abstraction.
 -   There can be only abstract methods decalrations in the java interface not method body.
+    -   This means the interface tells you what to do but doesnt tell you how to do.
 -   It is used to achieve abstraction and polymorphism Java.
 -   All the methods in interface is **abstract** by default.

 #### Dont's: